pierg/crome-contracts/README.md

 # crome-contracts

-Contract algebra implementation in LTL
+**LTL Contracts**

+Implementation of the contract algebra operations where behaviours are expressed in Linear Temporal Logic.

 [Contract for System Design](https://hal.inria.fr/hal-0o0757488/file/RR-8147.pdf)